anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: If you love life, don't waste time, for time is what life is made up of.
+Quote: The greatest mistake you can make in life is to be continually fearing you will make one.

-By: Bruce Lee
+By: Elbert Hubbard